Supply of Second hand machinery – duties of suppliers

 For industry specific and/or Technical Support please contact the relevant Sector lead in OPSTD.

-Inspectors may also wish to draw the Umachinery webpage on the HSE agriculture website to the attention of any person or business who they know to be offering agricultural equipment for sale.
+Inspectors may also wish to draw attention to the machinery webpage when dealing with any person or business who they know to be offering agricultural equipment for sale.

 STSU welcomes any feedback and comments on the inspection of supply of second hand machinery supply.
 Please email them to: [email protected]